Lead selenide: Chemical bath deposition (CBD)

 Chemical bath disposition (CBD) is the standard manufacturing method.
 It was developed in USA during the '60s and is based on the precipitation of the active material on a substrate rinsed in a controlled bath with selenourea, lead acetate, potassium iodine and other compounds.
 CBD method has been extensively used during last decades and is still used for processing PbSe infrared detectors.
 Because of technological limitations associated to this method of processing, nowadays the biggest CBD PbSe detector format commercialized is a linear array of 1x256 elements.

 Vapour phase deposition (VPD)

 This processing method is based on the deposition of the active material by thermal evaporation, followed by thermal treatments.
 This method has an intrinsic advantage compared with the CBD method, which is the compatibility with preprocessed substrates, like silicon CMOS-technology wafers, and the possibility of processing complex detectors, such as the focal plane arrays for imagers.
-In fact, this has been the most important milestone in the last decades concerning the manufacturing of PbSe detectors, as it has opened the technology to the market of uncooled MWIR high-resolution imaging cameras with high frame rates and reduced costs.
+In fact, this has been an important milestone in the last decades concerning the manufacturing of PbSe detectors, as it has opened the technology to the market of uncooled MWIR high-resolution imaging cameras with high frame rates and reduced costs.